ttportela/automatize/README.md

 This is a more complete and second version of the previous package [Automatise](https://github.com/ttportela/automatise).

 *Dec.
 2022:*
- - New Classifier: **Trajectory Ensemble Classifier (TEC)** - an ensemble classifier for trajectory data based in POIS, MARC and movelets methods;
  - [POI-F](https://doi.org/10.1145/3341105.3374045) extension: **POIS** is an extension to the POI-F method capable of concatenating dimensions and sequences for trajectory classification.
 Available for the methods `poi`, `npoi`, and `wnpoi`.
  - New classification methods: *TULVAE, BITULER, DeepestST, XGBoost, Traj.
 Random Forrest* ([source](https://github.com/nickssonfreitas/ICAART2021)).
  - Scripts for classification refactored to command line best practices, and implemented random seed parameter to all methods for reproductibility purposes.
  - Trajectory Generator Module: offers two types of generation methods: random or sampling real data.
 Possible to control the number of: trajectories, points, attributes, and classes.
- - Updated interface for AutoMATize Results.
+ - Updated interface for AutoMATize Results and new graphics generation.
  - New visualization tools: trajectory spatial heatmap, etc. (graphincs.py).
  - New interface for calling scripts.
  - New structure for reading result files to allow easy extention.

  *TODO*:
  - Comments on all public interface funcions and modules
+ - Incorporate new classifiers